CfA-Library/Training/2016-10-12-GitHub/README.md

-This folder contains the git lesson for Oct.
+### Git lesson for Oct.
 12, 2016 at the Harvard-Smithsonian Center for Astrophysics.

+This is the repo used in today's GitHub lesson

-The website for today's lesson can be found here: [insert link to site]
+The website for today's workshop can be found here: http://dbouquin.github.io/2016-10-12-cfa-git/

 You can read up on the foundation of our exercises here (Software Carpentry): http://swcarpentry.github.io/git-novice/